-Quid Pro Quo Sexual Harassment- Quid Pro Quo Sexual harassment is defined as any employee of the University that conditions the provision of an aid, benefit, or service of the University on a complainant's participation in unwelcome sexual conduct.
+Quid Pro Quo Sexual Harassment- Quid Pro Quo Sexual harassment is defined as any employee, agent, or other person authorized by the University that conditions the provision of an aid, benefit, or service of the University on a complainant's participation in unwelcome sexual conduct.
+Unwelcome sexual conduct includes, but is not limited to, any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise.